juju/docs/src/en/charms-bundles.md

 Local paths to resources can be useful, for example, in network restricted environments where a Juju controller is unable to contact the Charm Store.

-## Publishing a bundle
+## Saving a bundle and next steps

-If you have created your own bundle, once you are satisfied with it you can share it with others by publishing it in the Charm Store.
-This process is covered in section [Publishing your charm][publishing-your-charm].
+If you have created your own bundle you will need to save it.
+In order to do this you will need to use the Juju GUI.
+See
+[Adding bundles with the GUI][charms-bundles-gui-exporting] for instructions.

 !!!
 Note:
-    Make sure you've added a brief explanation of what your bundle does within the `description` field of your bundle's YAML file.
+    A CLI tool for saving a bundle is currently under development.

+Once the bundle is saved you can consider these
+[Next steps][authors-charm-store-next-steps].

 <!-- LINKS -->

 [charms-deploying]: ./charms-deploying.md
 [charm-store]: https://jujucharms.com/q/?type=bundle
-[publishing-your-charm]: ./developer-getting-started.md#publishing-your-charm
+[authors-charm-store-next-steps]: ./developer-getting-started.md#next-steps
 [juju-list]: https://lists.ubuntu.com/mailman/listinfo/juju
 [charms-constraints]: ./charms-constraints.md
 [discover-config-options]: ./charms-config.md#discovering-application-configuration-options